steveho996/Logistics_operation_analyst/README.md

 # Logistics Operation SQL Project

-This project demonstrates end-to-end **logistics data analysis** using PostgreSQL and Power Query, following a clear ETL flow and load all project to Github via Vs code.
+This project demonstrates end-to-end **logistics data analysis** from data modeling to using PostgreSQL and Power Query, following a clear ETL flow and load all project to Github via Vs code.

 ---